dev-sec-ops/u_mount_alert/README.md

 The mount points details will be send to the user DETAILS such as :--> mount point, usage , total space.

-there are 2 shell scripts
+Their are 2 shell scripts
 1. u_mount_alert_detailed.sh
 2. mount-alerts.sh